Sedimentation path theory for mass-polydisperse colloidal systems: Results

 We model a system close to density matching by a parent Gaussian distribution $\fp(m)$ roughly centered around a buoyant mass $m=0$, as shown in~\cref{fig5}(a).
 We study four different cases, with the mean of the Gaussian $\mb$ sightly shifted in the range of $\pm 0.02$, which is approximately $10 \%$ of their standard deviations.
 The distributions are cut at $m=\pm0.95$ around their respective mean.

 The stacking diagram for the case $\mb=0$ is shown in~\cref{fig5}(b).
-Near density matching, the sedimentation paths and hence the stacking diagrams are particularly sensitive to the precise form of the parent distributions.
-Carrying out the iterative procedure to match the parent distribution is difficult, and results in small inaccuracies in the position of the sedimentation binodals, note the scattered data points (symbols) in Fig.~\ref{fig5}(b).
+Near density matching, the sedimentation paths are rather horizontal and sensitive to the precise form of the parent distribution.
+Hence, the small deviations between the (imposed) target and the (actual) numerical parent distributions that arise in the iterative procedure due to numerical inaccuracies, can have a noticeable effect.
+This is the reason behind the scattered data points (symbols) in the sedimentation binodals of Fig.~\ref{fig5}(b).
 With a symmetrical parent distribution around $m=0$ (\ie $\mb=0$) neither particles with positive nor with negative buoyant mass are favored.
 Thus, only symmetric stacking sequences (with respect to the midpoint of the sample $z=h/2$) occur, namely $L$, $S$ and $SLS$.
 Asymmetric sequences like $LS$ or $SL$ do not appear.

 The situation is different for $\mb=-0.02$, where particles with negative buoyant mass that cream up are predominant, see Fig.~\ref{fig5}(c).
-Consequently, we also observe the stacking sequence $SL$, with the denser, crystal phase, on top of the sample.
+Consequently, we also observe the stacking sequence $SL$, with the denser, solid phase, on top of the sample.

 In~\cref{fig5}(d) and~\cref{fig5}(e) we show the stacking diagram for the remaining cases $\mb = 0.01$ and $0.02$, respectively.
 For comparison we show always the sedimentation binodals of the buoyant neutral suspension with $\mb = 0$.
 The position of the sedimentation binodals for the cases $\mb=-0.02$ and $0.02$ are identical, but the associated stacking sequences are inverted.
 This was expected, since changing from $\mb=-0.02$ to $0.02$ is equivalent to inverting the direction of gravity and thus interchanging the meaning of top and bottom of the sample.
 This is also the reason why we observe the stacking sequence $LS$ in~\cref{fig5}(e) in the region occupied by $SL$ in~\cref{fig5}(c).
 The case $\mb=0.01$ shows the same characteristics as $\mb=0.02$, but with the position of the sedimentation binodals roughly rescaled in the $h/\xi$ axis by a factor of $1/2$, which is the ratio between the mean of the corresponding parent distributions.
 Most notable, there is a qualitative difference between the case $\mb=0$ and any other parent distribution considered, namely the lack of asymmetric stacking sequences such as $LS$ and $SL$.
 Mass-polydispersity plays therefore an important role in colloidal suspensions close to density matching and even small deviation from density matching can have drastic effects on the stacking diagram.